Gavldac/PaperRockScissors/README.md

 # PaperRockScissors
-Simple game of Paper, Rock, Scissors played in the browser console.
+Simple game of Paper, Rock, Scissors played in the browser dialog boxes.